 - A. Compliance.
 For the purposes of this Compact the Gaming Operation shall comply with and enforce standards no less stringent than the following with respect to public health and safety: - 1.
 Indian Health Service public health standards; - 2.
-All Federal laws establishing minimum standards for environmental protection, - 3.
+All Federal laws establishing minimum standards for environmental protection; - 3.
 Applicable Environmental Protection Agency program standards and Tribal Environmental Policy Act requirements; - 4.
 Federal water quality and safe drinking water standards; - 5.
-Uniform Building Code, including codes for electrical, fire and plumbing, - 6.
+Uniform Building Code, including codes for electrical, fire and plumbing; - 6.
 Public health standards for food and beverage handling in accordance with U.S. Public Health Service requirements; and - 7.
-Samish Indian Nation's Laws regarding public health, safety and environmental protection standards. - B. Emergency Service Accessibility.
-The Tribal Gaming Agency shall make provisions for adequate emergency accessibility and service. - C. Impact Mitigation Fund. - The Tribe recognizes that activities directly and indirectly associated with the 1. operation of the Gaming Facility on Indian lands within the Tribe's jurisdiction may impact local law enforcement agencies, emergency services, and other services and place an increased burden on them.
+Sauk-Suiattle Tribal laws regarding public health, safety and environmental protection standards. - B. Emergency Service Accessibility.
+The Tribal Gaming Agency shall make provisions for adequate emergency accessibility and service. - C. Impact Mitigation Fund. - 1.
+The Tribe recognizes that activities directly and indirectly associated with the operation of the Gaming Facility on the Sauk-Suiattle Indian Reservation may impact local law enforcement agencies, emergency services, and other services and place an increased burden on them.
 The Tribe hereby agrees to establish a fund for purposes of providing assistance to law enforcement, emergency services, and/or service agencies (including those agencies responsible for traffic and transportation) impacted by the Class III Gaming Facility and to withhold and disburse 2.0% of the Net Win from the Class III Gaming Operation, except as otherwise excluded under the provisions of this Compact, for this fund (Impact Mitigation Fund).
-A committee consisting of two representatives of the Samish Indian Nation; an elected representative from a city within the three counties set out in this subsection; a member of the San Juan, Skagit or Island County Commission; and a representative of the State Gaming Agency, shall be established.
+A committee consisting of two representatives of the Sauk-Sujattle Tribe; a representative designated by the City of Darrington; a representative designated by the Skagit County Commission; and a representative of the State Gaming Agency; shall be established.
 The composition of this committee may be altered by mutual agreement of the Tribe and State Gaming Agency, if necessary.
 The committee shall initially meet within 120 days of the Gaming Facility opening to develop and execute a Memorandum of Understanding containing committee rules of order, Impact Mitigation Fund distribution procedures, and establish set factors to be used to determine negative impacts.
-The committee shall meet at least once every twelve (12) months to discuss the following: 1) positive and negative impacts within the county, neighboring cities, and on lands within the Tribe's jurisdiction; 2) services provided by the Tribal and other agencies; and 3) the distribution of the Impact Mitigation Fund.
-If the committee determines that the impact mitigation distribution does not meet or exceed the 2% withholding, the remaining funds shall be distributed by the Committee as follows: 50% to Samish Indian Nation community needs, and 50% to be applied towards and the State's regulatory costs and expenses, as set forth in Section XIII, to the Tribal Gaming Agency, or any combination thereof.
-No Class II gaming revenues, satellite wagering revenues, "non-profit gaming table" revenues, or non-gaming revenues, such as, but not limited to, food beverage, wholesale or retail sales, shall be included with the 2.0% budgeted and disbursed as set forth in this Section.
+The committee shall meet at least once every twelve (12) months to discuss the following: 1) positive and negative impacts within the county, neighboring cities, and on the Sauk-Suiattle Indian Reservation; 2) services provided by the Tribal and other agencies; and 3) the distribution of the Impact Mitigation Fund.
+If the committee determines that the impact mitigation distribution does not meet or exceed the 2% withholding, the remaining funds shall be distributed by the Committee as follows: 50% to the Sauk-Suiattle Tribe for the purposes of law enforcement, other community needs or any combination thereof, and 50% to be applied towards and the State's regulatory costs and expenses, as set forth in Section XIII, to the Tribal Gaming Agency, or any combination thereof.
+No Class II gaming revenues, satellite wagering revenues, "non-profit gaming table" revenues, or non-gaming revenues, such as, but not limited to, food, beverage, wholesale or retail sales, shall be included with the 2.0% budgeted and disbursed as set forth in this Section.

-- 2. The recipients of the Impact Mitigation Fund shall be paid within thirty (30) days following the meeting of the committee. - 3.
-The Tribe may enter into a separate Memorandum of Understanding (MOU) with the city in or near where the Gaming Facility is located which provides for mitigation of impacts in addition to the above impact mitigation provisions.
-The State is not a party to said MOU and the provisions of the MOU are not enforceable under the terms of this Compact. - D. Community Relations.
+- 2. The recipients of the Impact Mitigation Fund shall be paid within thirty (30) days following the final meeting of the committee each year. - D. Community Relations.
 The Tribal Gaming Agency agrees to be available to meet and discuss with neighboring communities any concerns regarding the impact of the Class III Gaming Operation upon the neighboring communities. - E. Alcoholic Beverage Service.
 Standards for alcohol service within the Gaming Facility shall be subject to applicable law.